 Although the flowchart provided by ACARA (see here) is a credibly view of how curriculum adjustments can occur through the three-dimensional design of the Australian Curriculum, the reality is, the process into contextual implementation requires deeper consideration of the breadth of influences and variables that exist in the transformation from theory to practice.

-However, when a systematic process to unit and lesson design is applied, the full breadth of student diversity can be captured and supported within the regular, age-equivalent learning area curriculum.
+When a systematic process to unit and lesson design is applied, the full breadth of student diversity can be captured and supported within the regular, age-equivalent learning area curriculum.
 Therefore, in order to embrace the inclusive intentions of the Australian Curriculum framework, further exploration of its application to the teaching and learning process is considered below:

 The following vignette provides explanation regarding the components featured in the diagram above…